anettrolikova/planett/index.md

 # Online presence and experiments
 I do believe that you can build your own successful personal brand on a social media.
 There's a list of my personal experiments:

-I'm building my Ethereum Sunshine personal brand on [Twitter](https://twitter.com/AnettRolikova).
+I'm building my personal [Twitter](https://twitter.com/AnettRolikova).

 I have [Medium account](https://medium.com/@AnettRolikova) where I share blogs regarding to my contributioins to Ethereum projects.
+I recently started publishing on [Mirror](https://anett.mirror.xyz/) which is decentralised publishing platform but you can find my blogs on [Hackernoon](https://hackernoon.com/u/planett) too.

+I'm hoping to start writing more and publishing my ideas on [Substack](https://anett.substack.com/), no promises on that.

 I started my mind garden on [Tumbr](https://anettrolikova.tumblr.com/), it is like a public [Mind Garden](https://nesslabs.com/mind-garden) where I share my notes,links to articles I read, sometimes I use it to vent my thoughts and clean my mind by writing about my day...
 It may look messy sometimes but I haven’t found a better platform where I can share my thoughts,yet.